imake-ds-team/svelteboard/README.md

 create policy "Anyone can insert posts." on posts for insert to anon with check ( true );

+create policy "Anyone can update posts." on posts for update to anon using ( true ) with check ( true );

 create policy "Anyone can delete posts."